What is the role of Java Full Stack Developer?

 2. Data Types

-Data types define the kind of data a variable can hold, such as integers (int), floating-point numbers (double), strings (String), or boolean values (true/false).
+Data types specified the type of data that can be stored in a variable such as integers (int), floating-point numbers (double), strings (String), or boolean (true/false).

 3. Control Structures

 These allow you to control the flow of your program.
-Examples include: Conditional statements like if-else to execute code based on specific conditions.
-Loops like for, while, and do-while to repeat actions until a condition is met.
+For instance, conditional statements such as if-else will run code as long as the specific conditions are met.
+Loops like for, while, and do-while repeat actions until a condition is met.

 4. Functions